 Proxmox Mail Gateway is a mail proxy and protects your mail server from all email threats with a focus on spam, viruses, Trojans and phishing emails.
 Deployed between your firewall and the internal email server, all incoming and outgoing email traffic is analyzed and various services for mail filtering are applied, for example the Postfix Mail Transport Agent (MTA), the ClamAV® antivirus engine and the SpamAssassin™ project.

-ClamAV is an open-source (GPL) antivirus engine designed for detecting trojans, viruses, malware and other malicious threats.
-It provides a high performance mutli-threaded scanning daemon, command line utilities for on demand file scanning, and an intelligent tool for automatic signature updates.
+ClamAV is an open-source antivirus engine designed for detecting Trojans, viruses, malware and other malicious threats.
+It provides a high performance multi-threaded scanning daemon, command line utilities for on demand file scanning, and an intelligent tool for automatic signature updates.

 Proxmox Mail Gateway uses a wide variety of local and network tests to identify spam signatures.
 This makes it harder for spammers to identify one aspect which they can craft their messages to work around.
 Every single e-mail will be analyzed and get a spam score assigned.
 The systems attempt to optimize the efficiency of the rules that are run in terms of minimizing the number of false positives and false negatives.

-Black- and WhitelistsBlack- and Whitelists are an access control mechanism to accept, block, or quarantine emails to recipients.
+Block- and Welcomelists are an access control mechanism to accept, block, or quarantine emails to recipients.
 This allows you to tune the rule-system by applying different objects like domains, email address, regular expression, IP Network, LDAP Group, and others.

 Find Emails Quickly